ezsystems/BehatBundle/doc/extending.md

 There are two extension points:
 - ## Support for custom Field Types
-If you want BehatBundle to support your custom Field Type when generating Content Items you need to implement `EzSystems\BehatBundle\API\ContentData\FieldTypeData\FieldTypeDataProviderInterface` and tag the service with `ezplatform.behat.fieldtype_data_provider` tag.
+If you want BehatBundle to support your custom Field Type when generating Content items you need to implement `EzSystems\BehatBundle\API\ContentData\FieldTypeData\FieldTypeDataProviderInterface` and tag the service with the `ezplatform.behat.fieldtype_data_provider` tag.

 Example service definition:
 ```